JPCodaLot/hermits.jph2.tech/content/_index.md

 ## We are happy to announce that J.P.
 Harbaugh II has been accepted to enter the Discalced Hermits of Our Lady of Mount Carmel in Fairfield, Pennsylvania.

-{{< figure class="postcard-center" remote="https://jph2tech.s3.us-west-002.backblazeb2.com/hermits/hermits-celebrating-mass.jpg" alt="dermits celebrating mass on a mountain" >}}
+{{< figure class="postcard-center" remote="https://jph2tech.s3.us-west-002.backblazeb2.com/hermits/hermits-celebrating-mass.jpg" alt="hermits celebrating mass on a mountain" >}}

-He leaves home to enter their community on December 30th, 2023.
-We have created this webpage to let you know a bit about what J.P.’s life as a Carmelite Hermit will be like and how you can support his religious vocation.
+JP leaves home to enter their community on December 30th, 2023.
+We have created this webpage to let you know a bit about what life as a Carmelite Hermit will be like and how you can support his religious vocation.

 {{< figure class="postcard-right" remote="https://jph2tech.s3.us-west-002.backblazeb2.com/hermits/st-teresa-of-avila.jpg" alt="St. Teresa of Ávila" >}}